Rolling hairpin replication: Asymmetric junction resolution

-The lower arm of MJ2 is an extended-form duplex palindrome that is essentially identical to those generated during terminal resolution.
-Once MJ2 is synthesized, the lower arm becomes susceptible to rabbit-ear formation.
-This repositions the 3′ nucleotide of the newly synthesized copy of the lower arm so that it pairs with inboard sequences on the junction's B arm to prime strand displacement synthesis.
-If a replication fork is created at this 3′ nucleotide, then the lower strand of the B arm is copied, creating an intermediate junction called MJ1 and progressively displacing the upper strand.
-This leads to the release of the newly synthesized B turn-around (B-ta) sequence.
-The residual cruciform, called δJ, is partially single-stranded at the upper part of the B arm and contains the intact upper strand of the junction paired to the lower strand of the A ("left") arm, with an intact copy of the left-end hairpin, ending in a 5′ NS1 complex.
-Since δJ carries the NS1 helicase, it is presumed to periodically alter configuration.

-The next step is less certain but can be inferred based on what is known about the process thus far.
-The NS1 helicase is expected to create a dynamic structure in which the nick site in δJ in the normally inactive A side is temporarily but repeatedly exposed in a single-stranded form during duplex-to-hairpin rearrangements, which allows NS1 to engage the nick site in the origin OriL_{GAA} without the help of a cofactor.
-The nick would leave NS1 covalently attached to the positive-sense "B" strand of δJ and lead to the release of this strand.
-Nicking also leaves open a basepaired 3′ nucleotide on the "A" strand of δJ to prime DNA synthesis.
+The lower arm of MJ2 is an extended-form palindrome identical to those made during terminal resolution.
+Once the lower arm is synthesized, it is susceptible to rabbit-ear formation, which repositions the 3′ end of the lower arm so that it pairs with the inboard sequences on the junction's B arm to prime strand displacement synthesis to create an intermediate junction called MJ1 and gradually displace the upper strand.
+This leads to the release of a newly synthesized B turn-around (B-ta) sequence.
+The remaining molecule, called δJ, contains an intact upper strand of the junction paired to the lower strand of the A ("left") arm, which has an NS1 complex attached at the 5′ end of a copy of the left-end hairpin.
+The next step is not clear but can be inferred based on what is known about the process up to this point.
+NS1's helicase is expected to create a structure in which the nick site in δJ's A arm, which is usually inactive, is temporarily and repeatedly exposed in a single-stranded form, which allows NS1 to engage the OriL_{GAA} nick site without a cofactor.
+Nicking releases a positive-sense B strand from δJ and leaves a basepaired 3′ nucleotide on the A arm of δJ to prime DNA synthesis.
 If a replication fork is established here, then the A strand is unfolded and copied to create its duplex extended form.